sverdejot/homelab/README.md

   tls.crt: # your b64-encoded cert
 ```

-4. At this point, you can just apply the secret to your cluster and then encrypt it to safely push to remote repository, or you can first decrypt it and pipe the result to `kubectl apply`
+4. Now you can just apply the secret to your cluster and then encrypt it to safely push to remote repository, or you can first decrypt it and pipe the result to `kubectl apply`

 ## Encrypt secrets using `SOPS` and `age`